maelvls/maelvls.github.io/content/notes/oauth.md

 I know two main ways of using OAuth2

 - password-based client grant (2-leg oauth flow: on the project I worked on, the OAuth client was not third party server, but instead, it was the front-end.)

-- code-based grant (3-legs oauth flow)
+- authorization code based grant (3-legs oauth flow)

-## Terminology
+## What is "the client"?

 The [RFC 6749][rfc6749] that presents OAuth2 is very readable, but some terms like "client" or "code" are confusing.
 What I found is that trying to understand